-It helps to interpret model behaviors from pixel data to intended action through either standalone segmentation components \citep{ravi2024sam} or rule-based scripts.
-Once having the intended actions, to systematically evaluate action effectiveness, we introduce the \textit{progress map} $D(v) \in \mathbb{N}$ that estimates the remaining steps or effort required to reach the goal from each visual state.
-By comparing the agent's current and resulting state against the progress map, we partition $\mathcal{A}\cup \mathcal{E}$ into three disjoint subsets:
+The dynamics interpreter $\mathcal{D}$ evaluates the transitions $a\in \mathcal{A} \cup \mathcal{E}$ for validity, which, by implementation, can be a dynamics model \citep{qiu2025bootstrapping} or a rule-based system to elicit actions from state pairs, or a neural model as holistic validator that judges transitions without explicitly inferring actions.
+The progress estimator $P(v)$ quantifies progress by estimating the remaining steps or effort required to reach the goal from each visual state.
+By comparing the agent's current and predicted state, we partition the generated candidate states $\mathcal{A}\cup \mathcal{E}$ into three disjoint subsets: